mploed/event-driven-spring-boot/README.md

 - Events as Atom Feeds

 ## Prerequisites
-- A basic installation of RabbitMQ must be installed and running (rabbitmq-server)
+- You need to have Docker installed

 ## How to run and install the example
-Compile each module with mvn clean install and start them with mvn spring:run
+In the root directory you need to
+1. Compile everything with ./mvnw package
+2. Start everything up with docker-compose up --build

 ## URLs and Ports
 Each of the modules is it's own Spring Boot Application which can be accessed as follows: